cniblock/Project_1/README.md

 ### Accessibility

-Scores for accessibility on each page is Green and in the high 90's.
+Scores for accessibility on each page is Green and in the 90's.

 ![Screenshot of Accessibility](readme-images/lighthouse-readme.jpg)